Account management capabilities

 DisabledWhen an account is disabled, the customer can't log into the account.

-Verified emailWhen an email is verified, it can be used for multi-factor authentication and sending notifications to the customer.
+Email has been verifiedThe email address is verified and can be used for multi-factor authentication or sending notifications to the customer.

 External identityThe customer has registered with an enterprise or social identity.
+The social or enterprise provider's logo appears below the customer's name to indicate this status.

 Account overview panel